‘To Keep Students Safe’: Principal Alvarez Gives Insight Into Wildcat Nation’s New Policies

 Briana Goodson

-Briana Goodson is a freshman and a journalist at Ukiah High School.
+Briana Goodson is a Junior and a journalist at Ukiah High School.
 In her free time, Briana enjoys reading books and writing.
 She also enjoys cheerleading and has done it for many years.
 She joined the journalism class because she wants to write about things that will keep her peers updated.
 She was born in Ukiah California which makes writing things about her community hit close to home.
 Briana thinks of herself as hardworking but still knows how to show her goofy side.
-Not only is this Briana’s first year writing for the journalism team at Ukiah High she looks forward to writing for journalism in later years.
+Not only is this Briana’s third year writing for the journalism team at Ukiah High she looks forward to writing for journalism in her Senior year for her last year.

 Leave a Reply